2014 Maryland gubernatorial election

 The 2014 Maryland gubernatorial election took place on November 4, 2014, to elect the governor and lieutenant governor of Maryland.
 Incumbent Democratic governor Martin O'Malley was term-limited and could not run for a third consecutive term.

 Gubernatorial candidates pick their running mates, with the two then running together on the same ticket.
 Primary elections were held on June 24, 2014.
-The Democrats nominated incumbent lieutenant governor Anthony Brown and Howard County Executive Kenneth Ulman, while the Republicans nominated former State Secretary of Appointments Larry Hogan and former State Secretary of General Services and former Assistant U.S. Secretary of Agriculture for Administration Boyd Rutherford.
+The Democrats nominated incumbent lieutenant governor Anthony Brown and Howard County Executive Kenneth Ulman, while the Republicans nominated former State Secretary of Appointments Larry Hogan, and former State Secretary of General Services and former Assistant U.S. Secretary of Agriculture for Administration Boyd Rutherford.

 Brown predicted that winning the general election would be just "a little bit of a molehill", but he lost to Hogan by a margin of 65,510 votes in the Democratic-leaning state.
 The Washington Post called the result "a stunning upset" and Republican Governors Association Chair Chris Christie called it "the biggest upset in the entire country."
+As of 2026, this is the last Maryland gubernatorial election where the winner received less than 55% of the votes.
+In 2022, Brown ran successfully for Maryland attorney general after serving in the U.S. House of Representatives from 2017 to 2023.